easy82/distribute/README.md

 Description
 -----------

-Love Distribution Tool (LDT) is a command line application for distributing games created with the awesome LÖVE framework.
+Love Distribution Tool (LDT) is a command line application for distributing games created with the awesome LOVE framework.
 It creates a .love file and a native executable depending on the host operating system.

 Requirements
 ------------

-1. You need to have the LÖVE framework installed.
+1. You need to have the LOVE framework installed.
 If you don't have it already, download it at http://love2d.org/

 2. On Linux and on MacOSX LDT assumes you have zip installed on your system.